CS-DS-125/125book/source/ValuesAndVariables/Expressions.rst

    print(x + 1)
    print(len("Hi there!"))

+So expression don't automatically create output.
 Then what *does* an expression do?

-We have to understand Python's syntax rule for expressions.
+To answer this questions, we have to understand Python's syntax rule for expressions.

 .. admonition:: Syntax Rule